dzryk/clip-grams/README.md

 ## Quickstart

-A colab will be available soon that illustrates the key functions on a small collection of images and text.
+A [colab](https://colab.research.google.com/drive/19e7kbE9s4voya6s668vl5eafpIZh-5BC?usp=sharing) is available that illustrates the key functions on a small collection of images and text.

 ## Getting started